Article

 Why Marginal Gains Matter in FMCG

 FMCG is a category defined by fierce competition, tight margins, and ever-evolving consumer expectations.
-In this environment, the marginal gains mindset offers several advantages:
+In this environment, applying marginal gains to FMCG strategy offers several advantages:

 • Reduced Risk: Small changes are easier to test, measure, and refine, minimising the risk of costly missteps.